robtweed/ewd-qoper8/guide.md

 ewd-qoper8 is not really designed to be a standalone module.
 More sensibly, it is designed to be used in conjunction with a server module of some sort.
 The very popular and increasingly standard web server module Express is a good example of something with which ewd-qoper8 can be easily integrated.

-So, for example, ewd-qoper8’s worker processes can be used to handle incoming HTTP requests, with the output from your worker-process module message handlers being returned to the browser or web server client.
+So, for example, ewd-qoper8's worker processes can be used to handle incoming HTTP requests, with the output from your worker-process module message handlers being returned to the browser or web server client.

-Here’s a simple example of ewd-qoper8 working with Express.
-You’ll find this in the /tests directory - look for express1.js:
+Here's a simple example of ewd-qoper8 working with Express.
+You'll find this in the /tests directory - look for express1.js:
 ```javascript
 var express = require('express');
 var bodyParser = require('body-parser');